tnordquist/astronomy-pictures/docs/index.md

 ## Summary

-Water reminder is an Android app, intended for anyone.
-Users will input information such as;
+Water reminder is an Android app, a simple convenient tool to track water intake.
+The application will provide information for recommended water intake based on if user exercises, age, sex, and weight.
-(age, sex, weight, and activity level)

 ## Intended users

-Gym goers and people in general who know the importance of water, and would like to have the ease of simple reminders.
+ * Gym goers who routinely go to the gym, and need a tool to help them keep track of water intake.

 > As a <person who likes to keep track of my water intake.
 I want to <make use of a reminder to let me know how much water I have consumed, so that <everyone can have the sense of accomplished goals.

-Gym goers or people who require daily water intake as a way to stay healthy or promote weight loss.
-It encourages and motivates to keep drinking water.
+* Office Workers require water!
+Sitting in a chair for long periods of time can cause headaches, fatigue, and decreased memory.
+  It is important to stay hydrated when sitting for prolonged hours.

-> As someone who runs on a daily basis, I need an app that will remind me of how much water I've consumed and how much more water I need to consume , so that I can have the ease of mind that I was able to enter specific values and goals into an app that will help me stay on track.
+> As someone who currently attends a coding bootcamp, I need an app that will remind me to drink water throughout the day.
+Doing constant work and having to pay attention to the content the instructor is giving us.
+Sometimes we forget to drink water and this is the intended purpose for a water reminder app.

 ## Functionality

-1. Custom reminders
-2. Ability to input personal goals
-3. Ability to input personal preferences.
+* Users will use sliders to input data for age, sex, weight, and if the user exercises.

+* Users can use a slider to select units of measure

 ## Persistent data

-Water goals
-Ability to adjust weight amd intake
+* Ability to track water intake throughout the week

 ## Device/external services

-Export of personal goals and achievements
+* Notification allowance for reminders

 ## Stretch goals/possible enhancements